Skip to main content

 State recognition

-State regulations for social professions
+Provincial regulations for social professions

-These degree programs might also interest you
+These degree programmes might also interest you

 Weitere Studiengänge

-Degree program Teaching language Start of study Application deadline
+Degree programme Teaching language Start of study Application deadline

-BA Early Childhood Education German Winter semester
+Early Childhood Education (BA) German Winter semester

 15.05. – 15.07. (admission restricted)

-MA Childhood Studies and Children's Rights English Winter semester
+Early Childhood Studies (MA) German Winter semester

-01.02. – 31.05. (free of admission)
+15/05 – 15/08 (free of admission)

 MA Social Work with a Focus on the Family German Winter semester